softvar/enhanced-github/README.md

 	OR

-	Right click on github-plus extension and and click on `Options` in the dropdown menu.
+	Right click on enhanced-github extension and and click on `Options` in the dropdown menu.

 	<img src="screenshots/extension-options-page.png" width="380" />